DFE-Digital/teaching-vacancies/documentation/aws-roles-and-cli-tools.md

 ## Use the AWS CLI without AWS Vault

+In this example you will use your personal Access Key and Secret key in the `[teaching-vacancies]` profile

 If for any reason you had issues with the AWS Vault tool, you could use the AWS CLI directly by:

 ```bash